Hot flash: Hormone replacement therapy

-Hormone replacement therapy may relieve many of the symptoms of menopause.
-However, oral HRT may increase the risk of breast cancer, stroke, and dementia and has other potentially serious short-term and long-term risks.
-Since the incidence of cardiovascular disease in women has shown a rise that matches the increase in the number of post menopausal women, recent studies have examined the benefits and side effects of oral versus transdermal application of different estrogens and found that transdermal applications of estradiol may give the vascular benefits lowering the incidences of cardiovascular events with fewer adverse side effects than oral preparations.
+Hormone replacement therapy (HRT) may relieve many of the symptoms of menopause.
+Oral HRT may increase the risk of breast cancer, stroke, and dementia and has other potentially serious short-term and long-term risks.
+The incidence of cardiovascular disease in women has shown a rise that matches the increase in the number of post menopausal women, and recent studies have examined the benefits and side effects of oral versus transdermal application of different estrogens and found that transdermal applications of estradiol may give the vascular benefits lowering the incidences of cardiovascular events with fewer adverse side effects than oral preparations.

-Women who experience troublesome hot flashes are advised by some to try alternatives to hormonal therapies as the first line of treatment.
-If a woman chooses hormones, they suggest she take the lowest dose that alleviates her symptoms for as short a time as possible.
-The US Endocrine Society concluded that women taking hormone replacement therapy for 5 years or more experienced overall benefits in their symptoms including relief of hot flashes and symptoms of urogenital atrophy and prevention of fractures and diabetes.
+Women who experience troublesome hot flashes may try alternatives to hormonal therapies as the first line of treatment.
+If a woman chooses hormones, a doctor may prescribe the lowest dose that alleviates her symptoms for as short a time as possible.
+The Endocrine Society concluded that women taking hormone replacement therapy for five years or more experienced overall benefits in their symptoms including relief of hot flashes and symptoms of urogenital atrophy and prevention of fractures and diabetes.

-When estrogen as estradiol is used transdermally as a patch, gel, or pessary with micronized progesterone this may avoid the serious side effects associated with oral estradiol HRT since this avoids first pass metabolism (Phase I drug metabolism).
-Women taking bioidentical estrogen, orally or transdermally, who have a uterus must still take a progestin or micronized progesterone to lower the risk of endometrial cancer.
+When estrogen as estradiol is used transdermally as a patch, gel, or pessary with micronized progesterone this may avoid the serious side effects associated with oral estradiol HRT since this avoids first pass metabolism, or phase I drug metabolism.
+Women taking bioidentical estrogen, orally or transdermally, who have a uterus may still take a progestin or micronized progesterone to lower the risk of endometrial cancer.
 A French study of 80,391 postmenopausal women followed for several years concluded that estrogen in combination with micronized progesterone is not associated with an increased risk of breast cancer.
-The natural, plant-derived progesterone creams sold over the counter contain too little progesterone to be effective.
+The plant-derived progesterone creams sold over the counter contain too little progesterone to be effective.
 Wild yam (Dioscorea villosa) extract creams are not effective since the natural progesterone present in the extract is not bioavailable.

+Between 40-50% of Western women use treatment other than hormone therapy.